 How Safe is Thailand?
 (Our take)

-Thailand is one of the most visited countries in Southeast Asia.
+Thailand is backpacker central and the most visited country in Southeast Asia.
 But that doesn’t mean it comes without issues.
 There’s drug trafficking, there’s terrorism, there’s petty theft and tourist scams (like everywhere), unpredictable protests, and a militant government in power on top of that.

 That’s not all – there are diseases like Zika virus, tropical nature to contend with (say hi to the odd snake), and severe weather.
-God forbid, you could always have an accident on a motorbike – like many people in Thailand.
-There’s a whole lot of stuff that could go wrong and staying safe in Thailand could be more serious than you thought.
+Not to mention the horrible bike accidents.
+There’s a whole lot of stuff that could go wrong, and staying safe in Thailand could be more serious than you thought.

 All of that may sound scary but, at the end of the day, most trips to Thailand go swimmingly.
-By many standards, Thailand is safe.
-Tourism contributes a HUGE deal to the Thai economy and the government pretty much have your back.
+By many standards, Thailand is pretty safe for tourists.
+Tourism contributes a HUGE deal to the Thai economy and the government pretty much has your back.

 Is Thailand Safe to Visit?
 (The facts.)

 Thailand is basically the jewel in the crown of Southeast Asian tourism.
 6% of its economy is made up of tourism, making it a major contribution to keeping this country going.
-It is the most visited Southeast Asian country – in 2014 it was the 4th most visited in the whole of Asia – and with those kinds of stats, it has to be pretty safe.
+There are many awesome areas to stay in Thailand, with each place ranking differently on the safety scale.

 It may be generally safe to travel around Thailand, but there’s no end to how careful you can actually be.
-To make sure you really do stay as safe as possible, here’s a list of top tips for staying safe in Thailand.
+To make sure you really do travel as safe as possible, here’s a list of our travel advice for staying safe in Thailand.

 - Make sure your vaccines are checked and up-to-date – seems simple, but boy would you save yourself a BIG headache (literally)!